hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 First, let's observe that the prefixes hold real semantical meaning.
 The `?` character will match any one character, similar to `.` in regular expressions.
-The `!` character, on the other hand, holds the same meaning as `.*` in regular expressions, i.e. it will match zero or more of any character.
+The `!` character, on the other hand, holds the same meaning as `.*` in regular expressions, i.e. it will match zero or more of any character, but unlike in regular expressions, it will match non-greedily.
 This means that the match expression, transcribed into PCRE, would be `A (.*) (.) \2 \1 (.*)`.
 Don't worry if that doesn't tell you much yet, I have another example that you can try to wrap your heads around.

 For now, let's try to decypher the return values.
 It gives us back a two-element list, the first element of which is another list.
 The second element is a